Public Interest Scholars

 Review and selection

-Every admitted student who applied for the program will be evaluated.
+Every admitted student who applies for the program by the deadline will be evaluated.
 We are looking for a strong commitment to public interest work pre-law school and a desire to continue in public interest work at Berkeley Law and beyond.
-Successful applicants not only show a commitment to public interest work, but also demonstrate leadership and initiative.
+Successful applicants demonstrate a commitment to public interest work, a strong likelihood of entering public service after graduation, and an orientation toward leadership and initiative.
 We are looking for people who will be able to leave their mark on Berkeley Law and have a positive impact on their community.

 Meet the Scholars